 1) Create a New Event.
 FILE > NEW EVENT Name it: First Name Music Video Make sure the "Create New Project " box is checked.
 Click OK.
 2) Click on the new event that you just created in the sidebar and find the new "Untitled" project so you can rename it.
 Rename it: R#P# Last Name MVDS (R#= Rotation numberP# = Period number MVDS = Music Video Digital Story)

 4) Use the Import button OR simply drag and drop your media files into your main timeline (or event) from your desktop folder and put them in the proper order of your song.
-(The images go in the darker area of the timeline - the audio track goes below it - see next step).
+(IMPORTANT - The images go in the darker area of the timeline - the audio track goes below it - see next step).

 5) THEN drop your song into the timeline below your clips .
 You can then adjust the timing as needed.
 DO NOT PUT YOUR SONG FILE INTO THE MAIN (DARKER) TIMELINE.

-7) Adding the Ken Burns Effect (you must use the Ken Burn Effect at least 4 times) Simply Click on the crop tool icon.
+7) Adding the Ken Burns Effect (you must use the Ken Burn Effect at least 2 times) Simply Click on the crop tool icon.
 Select Ken Burns from the choices that appear and adjust where you want the photo to start and end by dragging the selection boxes.
 Click the "check mark" icon when done. *Remember to add variety when using the Ken Burns effect.
 For example, follow up a "zoom in" with a "zoom out" and vice versa.
 Just don't use the same movement over and over again consecutively. * Remember that making the photos with the Ken Burns effect a little longer in time makes the movement slower. * Adding transitions in between photos helps smooth them out and blend better together.
+(You can see how to add Ken Burns effect by clicking here)

 Part 3 - Receive honest peer feedback & revise.(Day 9 & 10) 1) Get honest feedback from a friend or two.
 Make any necessary adjustments/revisions.
 It is easy to replace a photo or video by dropping the new clip on top of the old and choosing "replace from start".
 This would keep the timing and duration the same.